Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/nodes/converter.rst

-To change the hue of the selected color in the colorband, :kbd:`LMB` click on the swatch, and use the popup color picker control to select a new color.
+To change the hue of the selected color in the colorband, :kbd:`LMB` click on the swatch, and use the pop-up color picker control to select a new color.
 Press :kbd:`Return` to set that color.

 To add colors,